 Check out our free eBook How to publish low-cost, high-quality open access journals online: Key strategies for small open access publishing programs for more information on indexing best practices and how indexes process content.

-To learn more about how Scholastica is supporting sustainable open access publishing and helping journals fulfill the Plan S implementation guidelines and core standards like DOAJ indexing, visit our Product Roadmap: Plan S, Core Open Access Publishing Standards & Scholastica.
+To learn more about how Scholastica is helping journals fulfill the Plan S implementation guidelines and core standards like DOAJ indexing, visit our Product Roadmap: Plan S, Core Open Access Publishing Standards & Scholastica.